cmiles74/cloudformation-tutorial/README.md

 some tags on our resources to remind ourselves why we provisioned them in the first place.

-## Provision Resource With Your Template
+## Provision Resources With Your Template

 With our template set, we're ready to use it to provision some resources!
-When we provide the template to CloudFormation, we also have to provide our parameter values and we have the opportunity to tag the provisioned resources (maybe be client or project or both).
+When we provide the template to CloudFormation, we also have to provide our parameter values and we have the opportunity to tag _all_ of the provisioned resources (maybe be client or project or both).

 Go ahead and run the command below to being provisioning.
 When CloudFormation sets up all of the resources it links them together into a "stack".
 Once